Convicted murderer on the run since escaping prison bus killed in shootout with police after slaying family of five, authorities say

 "Law enforcement in Atascosa County located the stolen vehicle, disabled it with spike strips, and gunfire ensued," Clark said in a statement.
 No officers were wounded, he said.

-Lopez was killed about 220 miles southeast of Centerville, Texas, where Clark said Lopez had killed a Houston family of five at their cabin and stolen their pickup truck.
+Lopez was killed in an exchange of gunfire about 220 miles southwest of Centerville, Texas, where Clark said Lopez had killed a Houston family of five at their cabin and stolen their pickup truck.

 The family had been seen alive earlier in the day, CBS Dallas reports.